dusty-nv/jetson-inference/README.md

 <img src="https://github.com/dusty-nv/jetson-inference/raw/master/docs/images/deep-vision-primitives.png" width="800">

-There are multiple tracks of the tutorial that you can choose to follow, including [Hello AI World](#hello-ai-world) for running inference and transfer learning onboard your Jetson, or full [Two Days to a Demo](#two-days-to-a-demo-digits) tutorial for training on a PC or server with DIGITS.
+There are multiple tracks of the tutorial that you can choose to follow, including [Hello AI World](#hello-ai-world) for running inference and transfer learning onboard your Jetson, or the full [Two Days to a Demo](#two-days-to-a-demo-digits) tutorial for training on a PC or server with DIGITS.

 It's recommended to walk through the Hello AI World module first to familiarize yourself with machine learning and inference with TensorRT, before proceeding to training in the cloud with DIGITS.